Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 ### ActorSpawner Interval Limit

 ActorSpawners that are infinite-enabled have a delay between each spawn.
 This is the _upper bound_ of what that number will randomise to.
 1 is the minimum.

+### Weight

+This slider affects the required carry weight of creatures (or treasures).
+A percentage is generated between the slider's minimum and maximum (yes there are two sliders on top of each other by default) which is then applied to each entity's minimum carry weight.
+The maximum carry weight is that number doubled.

+Every slider's random percentage is applied to an entity in isolation, so for a slider of 50-150, `Kochappy` could generate a 50% carry multiplier, while `BigKingChappy` could get a 125% multiplier.

+### Health

+Slider minimum and maximum modifiers for a creature's health value.
+See [weight](#weight) for details.

+### Sparklium

+Slider minimum and maximum modifiers for how much sparklium each creature's corpse will give.
+See [weight](#weight) for details.

 ## Treasures